sunbirddy/FaceRecognition/README.md

 (puts eyeline horizontally and resizes it to 100x100)

 usage: make && ./main <filepath>
+or ./main -c for real-time webcam stream as a source

 after printing the output pressing any key terminates the program